tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

     }
 ```

-* Now, let's take a look at the first part of the `transferCopyrightOwnership` function definition, and break it down into comments about what steps must take place inside the function.
+* Now let's take a look at the first part of the `transferCopyrightOwnership` function definition, and break it down into comments about what steps must take place inside the function.

 * As you can see, the `transferCopyrightOwnership` method is relatively simple; the first part of the description can be copied into a single comment consisting of the exact text.